-- b) Use wrench and the wrench flats provided at the top section of the sensor and unthread until it can be removed. - c) Feed the new IR-700 sensor assembly wires through the 3/4" female NPT mounting hole and thread the assembly into the J-box until tight and the ITM lens faces toward the front access point.
-Connect the sensor assembly wires inside J-Box (Refer to Section 2.6, and Figure 11). - d) IR-700 sensors are factory calibrated.
+- a) Disconnect all sensor wire connections at the J-Box, after removing power source. - b) Use a wrench and loosen the locking nut at the top of the ITM and unthread the ITM from the junction box. - c) Feed the new IR-700 sensor assembly wires through the /4" female NPT mounting hole and thread the assembly into the J-box until tight and the ITM lens faces toward the front access point.
+Connect the sensor assembly wires inside J-Box (Refer to Section 2.6, and Figure 14). - d) IR-700 sensors are factory calibrated.
 However, they will require an initial AutoZero and AutoSpan (Section 3.4).
 They must also be configured per customer specific application requirements.